ani-68shende/whatsapp-chat-analyzer/README.md

 # Whatsapp-chat-analyzer
 I have made an End to End Streamlit project.
 Its a web app for whatsapp chat analysis.

-All the datils of the code and project has been mentioned in my medium blog so do give it a check
+All the details of the code and project has been mentioned in my medium blog so do give it a check

 To get started